subashcs/ssg-personal-blog/data/blog/unleashing-the-react-compiler.md

 ```

-*This might be a because of the violation of the Rules of React or a lacking in the compiler itself.  your feedback on this is much appreciated.*
+*This might be because of the violation of the Rules of React or a lacking in the compiler itself.
+Your feedback on this is much appreciated.*

 This is just scratching the surface.
 You can visit the React Compiler playground to really see how its working or compiling your code.